Yudai-8-om/newsletter-langgraph/README.md

 - LangGraph vs CrewAI: chose LangGraph for flexibility
 - Ollama vs OpenRouter: Initially I was using Ollama, but due to hardware limitation, I moved to OpenRouter.
   - Tested model
-  1. Qwen3 8B (Ollama): because of high tool calling performance ([Link](https://www.docker.com/blog/local-llm-tool-calling-a-practical-evaluation/)).
+  1. Qwen3 8B (Ollama): chosen because of high tool calling performance ([Link](https://www.docker.com/blog/local-llm-tool-calling-a-practical-evaluation/)).
 Very slow with my hardware.
-  2. Gemma3n E4B (Ollama): good for edge device -> context size was not enough and increasing it caused crash.
+  2. Gemma3n E4B (Ollama): good for edge device -> context size was not enough and increasing the size caused crash.
   3. Gemma3 30B (OpenRouter): faster and better quality output (if data privacy is not important for your app)

-## Room for improvement | Bugs
+## Room for improvement

-- Data integrity: LangGraph node sometimes doesn't output json properly.
-Insert validation node.
+- Currently the agent curates only top 3 news: 10+ news can be used to add more colors to the newsletter.
 - Personalized newsletter generation: Newsletter can be generated for each customer based on their favorite topics.
+- Robust retry logic

 ## Topics learned